hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 format-margin = 8pt                 ; margin of the icon
 ```

-### Modules
+### My Modules

-The modules that i have are:

-- to show the workspaces used:
+Here are some modules I use with my Polybar:

+####  Workspace Indicator

+This module shows the workspaces that are currently in use:

 ```ini
 [module/xworkspaces]